mahinexe/JARVIS/README.md

 ✅ **Dynamic Website Opener**
 Say “open facebook” or “open github” — Jarvis will launch `https://facebook.com`, etc.

-✅ **Custom Responses**
-Try:
-- “Who made you?”
-- “Hey Jarvis who created you?”
-→ Jarvis will tell you proudly who its creator is.

 ✅ **Stop Speaking Button**
 Stops Jarvis from continuing to speak the current response.